gregstewart/blog/source/_posts/2015-04-27-exploring-the-open-closed-principle.markdown

 end
 ```

-They objects themselves were more warppers, so I re-named the factory object and the individual objects.
+They objects themselves were more wrappers, so I re-named the factory object and the individual objects.
 I can't quite get rid the "Wrapper" part as some the gem names would clash with the class names.
 Need to work on that some more.

 So the wrappers massaged the content of the response into the right format by looping over the result set and return the collection to the `Page` object.
-Then we would loop again in the `Page` object to set the page item.
+Then I would loop again in the `Page` object to set the page item.
 Redundant looping, let's address this.

 I looked at the `set_page_item` and `fix_date` methods.
 For starters they seemed related and did not belong in this object so I extracted them into a `PageItem` object.
 Furthermore `fix_date` checked the feed type to format the date.
-Then I moved the responsibility for creating this object into the individual wrappers and then just appending the result to the items collection.
+I decided to move the responsibility for creating this object into the individual wrappers and then just appending the result to the items collection.

 Now the `Page` object looks like this: